dhh1128/codecraft.co/a-more-important-manifesto.md

 I hope you'll read, <a title="Sign the Conscious Business Ethics Manifesto" href="http://trevharmon.com/conscious-business-ethics/sign-the-manifesto/" target="_blank">sign</a>, and talk up the manifesto as well.

 Let's promote some awesomeness together.

----

-trevharmon (2015-01-07 22:09:39)

-Daniel,
-I really want to thank you for all of the support (and the shout-outs).
-I very much enjoyed those talks that we had.
-They helped me clarify and refine my thinking in so many ways.
-I'm very grateful to have you as a friend.
-To everyone else, please join us!
-- Trev

----

-craiglaurence (2015-01-14 12:08:14)

-Brilliant.